Shellcode Injection Buffer Overflow: Beyond ret2win

 Vulnerability:

-• Allocates a 64-byte buffer for name
+- Allocates a 64-byte buffer for

-• This allows 86 bytes of overflow past the buffer boundary
+read(0, name, 150)which reads 150 bytes into a 64-byte buffer - This allows 86 bytes of overflow past the buffer boundary

-• Unlike challenge 1, there's no convenient win() function to return to
+- Unlike challenge 1, there's no convenient

 Other Functions That Can Cause Similar Buffer Overflows: